AndroidArena/BestCovid19_bot-DialogFlow/README.md

+# As requested by many people over mail or linkedin.I am making stepwise implmentation playist on youtube.
+Will be Live Soon.
+Thank You

 # End-to-End Covid-19 chatbot using DialogFlow,Python/Flask,MongoDb Atlas and deployed on Pivotal Cloud foundary and Telegram
 This chatbot developed using Dialoglow,python,flask,MongoDB and deployed on Telegram. search @bestcovid19_bot on telegram app BestCovid-19 Bot can give answers of all of your queries related to covid-19 also it can -